 Solely sponsored by:

 The “Chinese Cultural Experience Programme” revolves around treasures from the Palace Museum and national cultural heritage, offering engaging activities for students beyond the classroom.
-Sponsored by the GS Charity Foundation, this programme offers a range of workshops on Palace Museum-related topics for primary and secondary school students in Hong Kong at no cost, starting from the 2024/25 academic year.
-These workshops cover topics such as court attire, the Eight Banners system of the Qing dynasty, and ceramic painting.
+Sponsored by the GS Charity Foundation, this programme offers free workshops on Palace Museum-related topics for primary and secondary school students in Hong Kong.

 Lead Sponsor: